Phred: Yep. Since there's a lot I can do behind a wall of extremely dense glass.

-- In the climax of Care Bears Movie II: A New Generation, a girl named Christy has been hurt by dark magic, and the Care Bears tell the audience that they have to chant "I care!" along with the other characters in order to save her.
+- In the climax of Care Bears Movie II: A New Generation, a girl named Christy is mortally wounded by dark magic (note that the Big Bad didn't intend to hurt her), and the Care Bears tell the audience that they have to chant "I care!" along with the other characters in order to save her.
+Even if you don't play along, or say you don't care or will Christy to die (you monster), she gets better regardless, and the villain pulls a HeelFace Turn.

 - The Pretty Cure films (save for the ones from Max Heart through Splash Star, as well as the Spring Carnival movie) have objects called Miracle Lights that are used at the climax.
 Each patron in the theater is given one, and has to use it at the climax while shouting "You can do it, Pretty Cure!" or "Power to the Pretty Cure!".
 People who don't have the lights are encouraged to support them with all their heart.

 - The Oogieloves in the Big Balloon Adventure tried to do this with instructions at the beginning of the film encouraging the children to do certain things when certain events in the film took place.
 The few parents who thought this would be a good idea regretted the decision when the kids would run loose all over the movie theater and disrupted everyone else's time there.